 All three of these folks led contrasting lives and had incredibly different personalities.
 But despite their differences, each of them were genuinely happy.

 What could possibly be similar about them, given their marked differences?
-In looking deeper, I’ve identified 5 traits that each of my friend Cheryl, my grandfather Charlie, and my uncle Hal had that contributed to their happiness:
+In looking deeper, I’ve identified 5 traits that each one possessed.

 You can’t be truly happy if you don’t understand what happiness is or how to be happy.
-I’ve talked at length about happiness – both on this blog and elsewhere.
-But as a friendly refresher:
+And most people have this all wrong.

 What Happiness Looks Like When Life Gets Messy